tgerakitis/discord-music-bot/README.md

 A simple Discord music bot with basic functionality.
 Please note that this bot may have bugs and has not been extensively tested.

+## Installation

+### Docker Only

+Run the following command to start the bot:

+`docker run -d -e DISCORD_BOT_TOKEN=<discord bot token> tgerakitis/discord-music-bot`

+### Docker Compose

+1. Copy the example `docker-compose.yml` file and set your bot token:

+    ```
+    version: '3'
+    services:
+      discord-music-bot:
+        image: tgerakitis/discord-music-bot
+        restart: always
+        environment:
+            DISCORD_BOT_TOKEN: <discord bot token>
+            # COMMAND_PREFIX: prefix of your choice, default is !
+    ```

+2. Run `docker-compose up -d`.
+3. Make sure your bot has all relevant server roles to read your text channels and is allowed to join your voice channels.
+4. In chat, type `!play <song of your choice>`.

 ## Development

 1. Clone this repository.